-MSSB does not receive such payments from mutual fund assets held by those clients that are qualified employee benefit plans, as defined under ERISA, individual retirement accounts ("IRAs") described in Section 4975 of the Internal Revenue Code of 1986, as amended (the "Code") or a plan or other arrangement subject to fiduciary and prohibited transaction requirements of substantially similar state, local or foreign law (each, a "Retirement Plan").
+Notwithstanding the foregoing, MSSB does not receive such payments from mutual fund assets held by those clients that are qualified employee benefit plans, as defined under ERISA, individual retirement accounts ("IRAs") described in Section 4975 of the Internal Revenue Code of 1986, as amended (the "Code") or a plan or other arrangement subject to fiduciary and prohibited transaction requirements of substantially similar state, local or foreign law (each, a "Retirement Plan").

 Client selection of MSSB affiliated funds.
 Where clients select to invest in mutual funds where the investment adviser is a MSSB affiliate, in addition to the program fee paid by clients, MSSB and its affiliates may also receive investment management fees and related administrative fees.
-Since the affiliated sponsor or manager receives additional investment management fees and other fees, MSSB has a conflict to recommend MSSB affiliated Funds.
+Since the affiliated sponsor or manager receives additional investment management fees and other fees, MSSB has a conflict to recommend MSSB affiliated mutual funds.

-For more information, please refer to the document "Mutual Fund Share Classes and Compensation," at http://www2.morganstanley.com/wealth/investmentsolutions/pdfs/MF_share_classes.pdf and also available from your Financial Advisor on request.
+For more information, please refer to the document "Mutual Fund Share Classes and Compensation" at http://www2.morganstanley.com/wealth/investmentsolutions/pdf/s/MF_share_classes.pdf and also available from your Financial Advisor on request.

 Share classes.
-Fund companies typically offer different ways to buy mutual fund shares.
+Mutual fund companies typically offer different ways to buy mutual fund shares.
 In addition to the more broadly known retail share classes (A, B and C shares), fund companies have developed additional types of specialized share classes designed for specific advisory programs.
 If available, clients' shares are converted into the share class required by the mutual fund for that type of account.
 Depending on the circumstances, clients' shares are converted into a share class that has a lower or a higher expense ratio.
 Advisory share classes usually have a lower expense ratio than the share classes that MSSB previously offered in the program.
 However, we may continue to offer non-advisory share classes if, for example, there is no equivalent advisory share class available or we believe that the non-advisory share class is likely to be the most cost effective share class.
 Once we make an advisory share class available for a particular mutual fund, clients can only buy the advisory class shares (not the non-advisory class shares) of that mutual fund in the program.

-If available, we (without notice to you) will convert any mutual fund in your account to a share class of the same mutual fund which is a load-waived or no-load share class such as an Institutional ("I") share or advisory program share.
-On termination of your account, or the transfer of mutual fund shares out of your advisory account into a MSSB brokerage account, we will convert any I shares and/or advisory shares to the corresponding non-advisory share class.
-The non-advisory mutual fund share class generally has higher operating expenses than the corresponding I and advisory share classes, which may negatively impact investment performance.
+If available, we (without notice to you) will convert any mutual fund in your account to a share class of the same mutual fund which is a load-waived or no-load share class such as an Institutional share or Financial Intermediary Share, or to a share class that is available only to investment advisory clients (collectively, an "Investment Advisory Share"), to the extent available.
+On termination of your account, or the transfer of mutual fund shares out of your account into another account, including a MSSB brokerage account, if at the time of transfer or termination, your account includes Investment Advisory Share mutual funds, we may convert any Investment Advisory Shares to the corresponding non-advisory share class (even though the expense ratio for that share class may be higher than the expense ratio for the share class of the fund previously held in your account) or we may redeem these mutual fund shares.
+The non-advisory mutual fund share class generally has higher operating expenses than the corresponding Investment Advisory Share classes, which may negatively impact investment performance.